COVID-19 (CORONAVIRUS STATEMENT UPDATE)

 Target: Announcing the one hour shopping every Wednesday for seniors aged 60 and older

-Beginning Wednesday, March 18, grab-and-go meals will be available at dozens of sites throughout the county.
+Grab-and-go meals will continue to be available at dozens of sites throughout the county.
 These meals will be provided to children ages 0-18 and will include lunch and breakfast.
 The sites

 Will be open from 11am to noon Monday through Friday.